Theory, Governing Organization, and Strategy

 I am familiar with the inevitable push back: "This is Art, not Science."
 Yes, but it could be Science; not necessarily for the purpose of deciphering inspirations, but at least for the purpose of classification and historical interpretation.
 Strip away the complicating fact that paintings were created by human beings, albeit some very special ones, and you are left with an organizational challenge that is not much different than classifying flora or fauna based on their respective physical characteristics.

 What I am proposing is that the same Anthropologists' logic and methods used for the study of Comparative Religion, Cross-cultural Linguistics, Archeology, Cultures and Societies can also be used for the study of Comparative Art.
 Anthropologists have just as legitimate a place at the table for studying Art as do Art Historians.

 I further believe that the grand changes in Art over time can only be correctly understood by considering changes that occurred outside of Art, not just the changes that came from within.
 This requires an interdisciplinary approach that Anthropology can provide.
 Therefore, employing the objective approach of the Anthropologist, not the subjective approach of the Art Historian, what might the Anthropologist have to say about the enormous number and diversity of paintings that have been produced over the years?
 The answer might surprise you.

-The Era of the Old Masters
+What Triggered the Era of the Old Masters?

 So the Era of the Old Masters began full throttle around the year 1450.
 But why then, and why there in Western Europe?
 The evidence clearly suggests that the Era of the Old Masters in Art was caused by the development of literacy throughout society, in particular by Johann Gutenberg's invention of the printing press in Germany in the year 1450.
 Mark Twain called this the most important invention of the millennium.